nodejs-mobile/prebuild-for-nodejs-mobile/README.md

 - [x] Can customize the Android SDK target API version
 - [x] Compiles Rust (either [Neon](https://neon-bindings.com) or [node-bindgen](https://github.com/infinyon/node-bindgen)) Node.js native modules
 - [ ] Can customize build flags

+## Versioning

+This project does *NOT* follow SemVer, instead it aims to reflect the upstream Node.js version is is based on.

+`prebuild-for-nodejs-mobile` version `A.B.C` is based on Node.js Mobile version `A.B.*`, while the `C` is incremented whenever there are *any* changes to our codebase, be them fixes, features or otherwise, breaking changes or not.
+For this reason we recommend you call this CLI using `npx prebuild-for-nodejs-mobile@A.B.C` to ensure you are using the correct version for your Node.js Mobile version.

 ## License